Table of Contents

 Background

 The Inflation Reduction Act (H.R.
 5376) was signed into law by President Biden in the August of 2022.
 The legislation will raise $738 billion and earmark $391 billion to fund various energy and climate change programs.
-Many of these programs are directly related to energy-saving property improvements, and therefore, are of interest to multifamily owners.
+Many of these programs are directly related to energy saving property improvements.
+This is an area of interest to multifamily owners.

-With energy costs hitting all-time highs in 2022.
+Energy costs hit all time highs in 2022.
 The focus on energy savings has become front and center for apartment communities.

 - Annual Deficit Reduction (With Interest)